Sustainable Sanitation Alliance

 My goals for the project were:

-Assess the usability of their website and discussion forum by testing current users
+assess the usability of the SuSanA (SSA) website and discussion forum by testing current users.

-I was the sole practitioner on this project, working in consultation with two SuSanA advisors in Australia and the US and eventually with SuSanA's developers in Germany to implement many of my recommendations.
+I was the sole practitioner on this project, working in consultation with two SSA advisors in Australia and the US and eventually with SSA's developers in Germany to implement many of my recommendations.

 Participants in the usability tests were located in five different countries (UK, Kenya, India, Switzerland, and Germany), resulting in scheduling and internet-connectivity challenges.